AI For No-Cool HVAC Calls

 More dispatch-ready callbacks

-Staff see the property type, comfort impact, affected areas, access notes, after-hours pressure, and likely repair-versus-replacement context before responding.
+Staff see the property type, hot-room impact, affected areas, access notes, photos, after-hours pressure, and likely repair-versus-replacement context before responding.

 Less no-cool uncertainty after hours

-Callers hear a specific intake path and approved next-step language instead of voicemail or risky troubleshooting.
+Callers hear a specific intake path and approved next-step language instead of voicemail, fake ETAs, or risky troubleshooting.

 Cleaner property-manager communication

-Tenant impact, owner pressure, repeat complaint status, photos, and access details are captured before the vendor-shopping loop widens.
+Tenant impact, owner pressure, repeat complaint status, photos, access details, and callback windows are captured before the vendor-shopping loop widens.

 Recovered Value